Geoalert/mapflow-docs-en/source/api/processing_api.rst

 ``POST https://api.mapflow.ai/rest/processing/cost``

 If you want to find out the cost of processing without running it, you can use this method.
-Returns the cost of the processing in :ref:`credits <credits>` based on the total area
+Returns the cost of the processing in :ref:`credits <credits>` given the model, the area and the data source.

 Request body example: